PLN-team/pyPLNmodels/paper.md

 scientific explorations of forthcoming data releases from the *Gaia* mission [@gaia] by students and experts alike.

+# Acknowledgements
+The authors would like to thank Jean-Benoist Léger for the time spent on giving advices to build a proper python package and programming advices.
+This work was supported by the French ANR SingleStatOmics.
 # Mathematics

 Single dollars ($) are required for inline mathematics e.g. $f(x) = e^{\pi/x}$